 This latest Apple update could have a big impact on Apple too; as Safari is not a huge player in the browser market – if it became more difficult to use Facebook on Safari, we could see a big switch to Google Chrome or Firefox.

-Learn how you can grow your business by utilising the full potential of a dedicated SEO company.
-Claim your FREE and no-obligation consultation today.
+Learn how you can grow your business by unlocking the full potential of Digital Marketing.